Further Mathematics Conference

 09:30 – 10:00 Registration and refreshments

 10:20 – 11:30 Optional session 1

 13:50 – 14:20 The importance of Further Mathematics: a university perspective

 15:40 – 16:00 Closing thoughts and feedback

 This conference is free of charge.

-Schools and colleges located within Priority Areas are eligible to receive a subsidy of £250 to support staff cover and travel costs.
+Schools and colleges located within Priority Areas are eligible to receive a subsidy of £250 to contribute towards costs related to attendance.

 Find a course